-Compliance and Operations are responsible for identifying conflicts of interest that could arise when voting proxy ballots on behalf of our clients.
+Compliance and the Proxy team are responsible for identifying conflicts of interest that could arise when voting proxy ballots on behalf of Westfield's clients.
 Per Westfield's Code of Ethics and other internal policies, all employees should avoid situations where potential conflicts may exist.
 Westfield has put in place certain reviews to ensure proxies are voted solely on the investment merits of the proposal.
-In identifying potential conflicts, Compliance and Operations will review many factors, including, but not limited to existing relationships with Westfield or an employee, and the vendor's disclosed conflicts.
-If an actual conflict of interest is identified, it is reviewed by the Compliance and/or Operations teams.
+In identifying potential conflicts, Compliance will review many factors, including, but not limited to existing relationships with Westfield or an employee, and the vendor's disclosed conflicts.
+If an actual conflict of interest is identified, it is reviewed by the Compliance and/or the Proxy teams.
 If it is determined that the conflict is material in nature, the analyst or portfolio manager may not override the vendor's recommendation.
 Westfield's material conflicts are coded within the vendor's system.
-These meetings are flagged within the system to ensure we do not override the vendor's recommendations.
+These meetings are flagged within the system to ensure Westfield does not override the vendor's recommendations.

-Annually Westfield will review ISS' policies regarding their disclosure of their significant relationships to determine if there are conflicts that would impact Westfield.
-We will also review their Code of Ethics which specifically identifies their actual or potential conflicts.
-During our annual due diligence visit we ensure that ISS still has firewalls in place to separate the staff that performs proxy analyses and research from the members of ISS Corporate Solutions, Inc.
+Annually, Westfield will review ISS' policies regarding their disclosure of their significant relationships to determine if there are conflicts that would impact Westfield.
+Westfield will also review their Code of Ethics which specifically identifies their actual or potential conflicts.
+During the annual due diligence visit Westfield ensures that ISS still has firewalls in place to separate the staff that performs proxy analyses and research from the members of ISS Corporate Solutions, Inc.